Anti-Hindu sentiment: Pakistan

-In Pakistan, Hindus are often regarded as kafirs (unbelievers) and blamed for "causing all the problems in Pakistan".
-On Pakistan Day, the Pakistan Army dropped leaflets in South and North Waziristan warning tribesmen about foreigners and their local supporters, using the term "Yahood Aur Hanood" (Jews and Hindus) to describe the perceived enemies.
+On Pakistan Day, the Pakistan Army dropped leaflets in South and North Waziristan, warning tribesmen about foreigners and their local supporters, using the term "Yahood Aur Hanood" (Jews and Hindus) to describe the perceived enemies.
 The leaflets aimed to differentiate between the war on terror and local tribes, urging vigilance against intruders.
-At the time of Pakistan's creation the 'hostage theory' had been espoused.
-According to this theory the Hindu minority in Pakistan was to be given a fair deal in Pakistan in order to ensure the protection of the Muslim minority in India.
+At the time of Pakistan's creation, the 'hostage theory' had been espoused.
+According to this theory, the Hindu minority in Pakistan was to be given a fair deal in the country in order to ensure the protection of the Muslim minority in India.

 Separate electorates for Hindus and Christians were established in 1985—a policy which was originally proposed by Islamist leader Abul A'la Maududi.
 Christian and Hindu leaders complained that they felt excluded from the county's political process, but the policy had strong support from Islamists.

-The Muttahida Majlis-i-Amal (MMA), a coalition of Islamist political parties in Pakistan, calls for the increased Islamization of the government and society, specifically taking an anti-Hindu stance.
+The Muttahida Majlis-e-Amal (MMA), a coalition of Islamist political parties in Pakistan, calls for the increased Islamization of the government and society, specifically taking an anti-Hindu stance.
 The MMA leads the opposition in the national assembly, held a majority in the NWFP Provincial Assembly, and was part of the ruling coalition in Balochistan.
 However, some members of the MMA made efforts to eliminate their rhetoric against Hindus.